Sacco and Vanzetti: Later tributes

-A memorial committee tried to present a plaster cast executed in 1937 by Gutzon Borglum, the sculptor of Mount Rushmore, to Massachusetts governors and Boston mayors in 1937, 1947, and 1957 without success.
-On August 23, 1997, on the 70th anniversary of the Sacco and Vanzetti executions, Boston's first Italian-American Mayor, Thomas Menino, and the Italian-American Governor of Massachusetts, Paul Cellucci, unveiled the work at the Boston Public Library, where it remains on display.
+A memorial committee tried to present a plaster cast that was constructed in 1937 by Gutzon Borglum, the sculptor of Mount Rushmore, to Massachusetts governors and Boston mayors in 1937, 1947, and 1957 without success.
+On August 23, 1997, on the 70th anniversary of the Sacco and Vanzetti executions, Boston's first Italian-American Mayor, Thomas Menino, and the Italian-American Governor of Massachusetts, Paul Cellucci, unveiled the work at the Boston Public Library, where it remains on display:

-The city's acceptance of this piece of artwork is not intended to reopen debate about the guilt or innocence of Sacco and Vanzetti," Menino said.
-"It is intended to remind us of the dangers of miscarried justice, and the right we all have to a fair trial.The event occasioned a renewed debate about the fairness of the trial in the editorial pages of the Boston Herald.
+"The city's acceptance of this piece of artwork is not intended to reopen debate about the guilt or innocence of Sacco and Vanzetti," Menino said.
+"It is intended to remind us of the dangers of miscarried justice, and the right we all have to a fair trial."The event occasioned a renewed debate about the fairness of the trial in the editorial pages of the Boston Herald.

 A mosaic mural portraying the trial of Sacco and Vanzetti is installed on the main campus of Syracuse University.

-In Braintree, Massachusetts on the corner of French Avenue and Pearl Street, a memorial marks the site of the murders.
+In Braintree, Massachusetts, on the corner of French Avenue and Pearl Street, a memorial marks the site of the murders.
 The memorial has two exhibits.
 The first is a weatherproof poster that discusses the crime and the subsequent trial.
 The second exhibit is a metal plaque that memorializes the victims of the crime.

 The "Sacco and Vanzetti Centuria" was an American anarchist military unit in the Durruti Column that fought in the Spanish Civil War.

-Many sites in the former USSR are named after "Sacco and Vanzetti": for example, a beer production facility in Moscow, a kolkhoz in Donetsk region, Ukraine; and a street and an apartment complex in Yekaterinburg.
-'Sacco and Vanzetti' was also a popular brand of Russian pencil from 1930–2007.
+Many sites in the former USSR are named after "Sacco and Vanzetti": for example, a beer-production facility in Moscow, a kolkhoz in Donetsk region, Ukraine; and a street and an apartment complex in Yekaterinburg.
+'Sacco and Vanzetti' was also a popular brand of Russian pencil from 1930 to 2007.
 Numerous towns in Italy have streets named after Sacco and Vanzetti, including Via Sacco-Vanzetti in Torremaggiore, Sacco's home town; and Villafalletto, Vanzetti's.

+In Bakhmut Raion in Eastern Ukraine, there is Sakko i Vantsetti, a small village that is named after them, and it was occupied by Russian forces from February to mid-May 2023 during the Battle of Bakhmut.